lmoniz-jpg/COGS-18-Interactive-Trivia-Quiz-/README.md

 ### How to Run

-Open Raw_InteractiveTriviaQuiz.ipynb in Jupyter Notebook Run the import module cell first
+Open Raw_InteractiveTriviaQuiz.ipynb in Jupyter Notebook Run the import moduleITG cell first
-Call module.play() to start the game
+Call moduleITG.play() to start the game
 Type 1, 2, 3, or 4 to answer each question

 ###Files